leviathanaxeislit/neurorehab/README.md

 ## Acknowledgments

-- Developed by ByteBuddies Team
+- Developed by Nivetha P
 - Built based on the Streamlit version of NeuroWell

 ## User Interface Design